AdobeDocs/experience-platform.en/help/destinations/destination-sdk/server-and-file-configuration.md

 >[!NOTE]
 >
 >CSV options are only supported when exporting CSV files.
 The `fileConfigurations` section is not mandatory when setting up a new destination server.
-If you don't pass any values in the API call for the CSV options, the default ones from the table below will be used.
+If you don't pass any values in the API call for the CSV options, the default ones from the [reference table further below](#file-formatting-reference-and-example) will be used.

 ### File configurations with CSV options and the `templatingStrategy` set to `NONE`  {#file-configuration-templating-none}